Autodesk-Forge/forge-ruby-sample-app/README.md

 * Create a bucket (an arbitrary space to store objects)
 * Upload a file to the bucket
 * Translate into SVF
-* Show translated file at the Viewer
+* Show translated file in the Viewer

 ### Requirements
 * Ruby version > 2.0